Finding the solution set for inequalities can be quite straightforward, as long as we treat them exactly the same as equations and follow these rules:

 To manage this, we also have to switch the inequality:

 x < -2

 In this activity, we will find solution sets for inequalities with two elements by isolating our target term on the left-hand side or flipping the side and switching the inequality sign if our variable is on the left.

-Some of the working for these questions can be lengthy, so you may want to have a pen and paper handy so you can compare your own working to that of our maths teacher.
+Some of the working out for these questions can be lengthy, so you may want to have a pen and paper handy so you can compare your own working to our answers.